Shen Xiaoming

-Shen Xiaoming (沈晓明; born May 1963) is a Chinese politician who is currently the Communist Party secretary of Hunan.
+Shen Xiaoming (沈晓明; born May 1963) is a Chinese politician who is currently the Chinese Communist Party Committee Secretary of Hunan.

 A pediatrician by training, Shen rose through the ranks in the health and education bureaucracy of Shanghai.
 He successively served as party chief of Pudong and vice minister of education.
 From 2017 to 2020, he served as the Governor of Hainan, and as Hainan's party secretary from 2020 to 2023.

 Life and career

 Shen was born in Shangyu County, Zhejiang Province.
 He attended Wenzhou Medical College and obtained a degree in pediatrics.
 He then attended Shanghai Jiaotong University and obtained a doctoral degree in pediatric medicine.
 After graduating he became the deputy head and then head of the Xinhua Hospital, then president of the Second Medical University of Shanghai, then executive vice president of Shanghai Jiaotong University.
 He then entered the commission on education and health of Shanghai.

 In January 2008, he was named vice mayor of Shanghai.
 In May 2013, he was named party chief of Pudong, joining the municipal Standing Committee two months later.
 On April 8, 2015, he succeeded Ai Baojun to become head administrator of the Shanghai Free-Trade Zone.

 In October 2016, Shen was appointed as the Deputy Minister of Education.
 Shen was appointed as the acting Governor of Hainan in April 2017.